hbctraining/DGE_workshop_salmon_online/activities/day1_polls.md

 	1. PolyA selection

 1. In Illumina's sequencing by synthesis process, each cycle incorporates a fluorophore labelled dNTP which is excited by a laser.
 Each dNTP has a distinct excitatory signal emission which is captured by cameras.
 The number of bases incorporated is equal to the total length of the cDNA fragment being sequenced.
+OR *"The number of bases incorporated during Illumina's sequencing by synthesis process is equal to the total length of the cDNA fragment being sequenced."*

 	1. True
 	2. False

 1. Lightweight alignment tools are those which avoid base-to-base genomic alignment of the reads.
 These tools not only provide quantification estimates faster than older tools, but also show improvements in accuracy.
 Which of the following tools is not a lightweight alignment tool?
+OR *"Lightweight alignment tools avoid base-to-base genomic alignment of the reads.
+These tools provide quantification estimates faster than older tools, and also show improvements in accuracy.
+Which of the following tools is not a lightweight alignment tool?"*

 	1. Sailfish
 	1. STAR